DennisdelRioCarbo/Team-11/README.md

 ![image](https://user-images.githubusercontent.com/104289098/192667860-4c180af6-cc1b-4e11-bd4c-3d27b76429a2.png)

 ### Preliminary feature engineering and feature selection
 The dataset contains two similar features, one of them is if the participant smokes *currentSmoker* and number of cigarettes per day *cigsPerDay* that the person smokes. *currenSmoker* is categorical (0=non-smoker or 1=smoker) and *cigsPerDay* is continuous (float64).
 If *currentSmoker* is 0, then *cigsPerDay* would be 0.
-These two features seemed to be redundant in the dataset so *currentSmoker* was dropped in favour of *cigsPerDay*  as it was considered that the number of smoked cigarettes per day could have more wight on the outcome.
+These two features showed high correlation in the exploratory data analysis  so *currentSmoker* was dropped in favour of *cigsPerDay*.
 - Our target  is *TenYearCHD* which is the result of the Framingham risk score that determines whether a person is at risk of developing coronary heart disease in 10 years.
 The values of the target are categorical as int64 (0=is not at risk of developing  CHD in ten years/1=at risk of developing CHD in ten years).
 - The rest of the features are: *sex, age, education, cigsPerDay, BPMeds, prevalentStroke, prevalentHyp, diabetes, totChol, sysBP, diaBP, BMI, heartRate* and *glucose*.